creativitRy/WPExtension/README.md

 min//max//step are for number values. ach value can be null (blank) (when step is null or <=0, it will be 1 for int and 0.1 for float). default is null//null//null. can be inputted as max, min and max, or min and max and step

 ### Return
-The user-input values will be returned in a String array where the String is formatted as "name of field==value returned"
+The user-input values will be returned in a String array where each String is formatted as "name of field==value returned"